sadanandpai/resume-builder/CONTRIBUTING.md

 Review the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Where to start
-Visit https://github.com/sadanandpai/resume-builder/labels/good%20first%20issue to find good first feature requests and bugs to fix.
+View [issues tagged with the *Good First Issues* label](https://github.com/sadanandpai/resume-builder/labels/good%20first%20issue) to find good first feature requests and bugs to fix.

-If you're a returning visitor, visit https://github.com/sadanandpai/resume-builder/issues to view all issues.
+Visit https://github.com/sadanandpai/resume-builder/issues to view all issues.

 ---